awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LoadBalancerNames`  <a name="cfn-as-group-loadbalancernames"></a>
 A list of Classic Load Balancers associated with this Auto Scaling group\.
-To specify Application Load Balancers or Network Load Balancers, use `TargetGroupARNs` instead\.
+For Application Load Balancers and Network Load Balancers, specify a list of target groups using the `TargetGroupARNs` property instead\.
+For more information, see [Using a Load Balancer with an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-load-balancer.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)